openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/03-03-traffic-distribution/assignment.md

   url: https://console-openshift-console.crc-lgph7-master-0.crc.${_SANDBOX_ID}.instruqt.io
   new_window: true
 difficulty: intermediate
-timelimit: 360
+timelimit: 500
 ---
-At the end of this step you will be able to:
+At the end of this step, you will be able to:
 - Provide a custom `name` to the deployment
 - Configure a service to use a `blue-green` deployment pattern